Overview of our Research Projects

 Research Focus

 Our research is focused on studying pathophysiological and pharmacological role of the hepatic Aryl hydrocarbon Receptor (AhR).
 AhR is a ubiquitous, ligand-mediated basic helix-loop-helix (bHLH) transcription factor in the Per/Arnt/Sim (PAS) domain protein family.
-It regulates adaptive and toxic responses to a variety of chemical pollutants, including polycyclic aromatic hydrocarbons and halogenated aromatic hydrocarbons - most notably 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD, dioxin).
-In a canonical pathway, upon ligand binding AhR dissociates from chaperonins, translocate to the nucleus, forms a heterodimer with Aryl hydrocarbon Receptor nuclear translocator (Arnt), and binds to Xenobiotic Response Elements (XRE, GCGTG motif) present in the promoter region of many detoxification genes, which code for the phase I and II xenobiotic metabolic enzymes including members of the cytochrome P450 superfamily (e.g. cyp1a1).
+It regulates adaptive and toxic responses to a variety of environmental pollutants, including polycyclic aromatic hydrocarbons and halogenated aromatic hydrocarbons - most notably 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD, dioxin).
+In a canonical pathway, upon ligand binding AhR dissociates from chaperonins, translocate to the nucleus, forms a heterodimer with Aryl hydrocarbon Receptor nuclear translocator (Arnt), and binds to Xenobiotic Response Elements (XRE, GCGTG motif) present in the promoter region of many detoxification genes, which code for the phase I and II xenobiotic metabolic enzymes including members of the cytochrome P450 superfamily.

-We recently identified tryptophan catabolite, cinnabarinic acid (CA) as an endogenous AhR agonist capable of activating expression of AhR target gene, stanniocalcin 2 (stc2).
-This finding is noteworthy as CA induced AhR-mediated stc2 upregulation confers cytoprotection in cell culture and in vivo to liver injury induced by ER/oxidative stressors.
-Additionally, stc2 induction exhibits agonist specificity, meaning that CA but not TCDD, induces stc2 expression through an XRE-driven mechanism.
-Whereas, CA in contrast to TCDD does not trigger cyp1a1 expression and does not regulate xenobiotic metabolism, consequently these two AhR target genes exhibit mutually exclusive agonist-specific transcriptional responsiveness with distinct physiological consequences.
+We recently identified tryptophan catabolite, cinnabarinic acid (CA) as an endogenous AhR agonist capable of activating expression of AhR target gene, stanniocalcin 2 (Stc2).
+This finding is noteworthy as CA-induced AhR-mediated stc2 upregulation confers protection against alcoholic liver disease and metabolic dysfunction- associated steatohepatitis.
+Additionally, Stc2 induction exhibits agonist specificity, meaning that CA but not TCDD, induces stc2 expression through an XRE-driven mechanism.
+Whereas, CA in contrast to TCDD does not trigger phase I and II enzyme expression and does not regulate xenobiotic metabolism.
+This results in agonist-specific differential gene regulation and signaling by AhR with distinct pathophysiological outcomes.

-Agonist specific dichotomy
+Agonist specific dichotomy by AhR

-Characterizing function of stanniocalcin 2
+Characterizing function of novel AhR target genes

-Cinnabarinic acid as a pre-clinical therapeutic candidate
+Cinnabarinic acid as a pre-clinical therapeutic candidate against MASLD/MASH

 The quest for novel AhR ligands